 - While the pie crust is cooking on your smoker combine all of the pie filling ingredients in a large bowl.
 Apples first, followed by lemon juice, and then the sugar, flour, cinnamon, and nutmeg

-- After you remove the pie crust from the smoker, put the pie filling on the crust, piling the filling up high in the center (it will cook down)
+- After you remove the pie crust from the smoker, put the pie filling on the crust, piling the filling up about an inch high in the center (it will cook down)

 - Place the second pie crust over top of the pie filling, and crimp the edges.
 Cut away any excess crust and put 4 to 5 small slits in the top crust with a butter knife.
 Brush the crust with egg wash.